JessaTehCrow/lynie/README.md

 ___
 If you have any other problems, feel free to raise an issue on this github repo.

+## TODO

+- Change the way the imports work
+- add support for while loops
+- find a way to use try/except

 ## What to use it for
 Honestly, i wouldn't know.
 Though, judging by the fact that you've found this Repo, you already would have some use for it.